Do You Have Intertrigo?

 - Stay cool to decrease sweating.

-- Clotrimazole cream (eg. Lotrimin Cream).
-Clotrimazole Cream needs to be used for at least 2 weeks because it takes 2 weeks to fully treat a yeast infection.
+Clotrimazole Cream needs to be used for at least two weeks because it takes two weeks to fully treat a yeast infection.

 - All cream products have ingredients that can sting damaged skin, including the rash of intertrigo.
 Of course, severe stinging is a sign you need to see your doctor and have your diagnosis confirmed and treatment supervised by them.

 - Don’t use clotrimazole or hydrocortisone creams with other active ingredients like anti-itch medicines (Benadryl, “cains,” etc.) because you can become allergic to them, and this will make the rash even worse.

 - Severe intertrigo can be weepy and very tender.
 You will need to see your doctor if your rash has gotten really bad.

 - Not every skin fold rash is intertrigo.
 Anyone whose rash is not responding within a week needs to see their doctor to confirm their diagnosis.

 - Babies’ skin is so delicate that treatment should always start with a doctor’s exam and should be supervised by their doctor as well.